Which Schengen countries are reintroducing or maintaining border controls in 2026?

 Can we still travel freely within the Schengen Area?

-According to the Schengen Borders Code (SBC), which supervises the management of the Schengen area borders, a member State can temporarily reintroduce internal border control in case of threat to public policy or internal security.
+The Schengen Borders Code (SBC) is the legal framework establishing the rules of management of the Schengen area borders.
+One of these rules specifies that a member State can temporarily reintroduce internal border control in case of threat to public policy or internal security.

 4 situations in which internal border control can be reintroduced